There are different ways scammers try to trick you, including pretending to be from myGov.

 It tells you ‘myGov’ noticed a discrepancy in your previous tax return.
 Don’t open the attachment or provide any personal details, it’s a scam.

-These scam emails may look similar to this:
+These scam emails may look similar to the below examples:

 Read more about myGov scams.